getchip/PocketCHIP-Docs/source/includes/_making.md

 ## I2C
 Some info about how I2C is implemented on CHIP and DERP

+## SPI
+Some info about how SPI is implemented on CHIP and DERP

 ## OneWire
 Some info about how One Wire is implemented on CHIP